 With Math-U-See, concepts are introduced using the manipulatives, which enables students to “see” the concepts, first physically and then mentally as they progress to algorithms, formulas, and other symbolic representations.
 Research has shown that students who are able to represent problems correctly are better able to connect conceptual knowledge with procedural skill, which leads to improved performance in math.1 Which is a fancy way to say that manipulatives can lead to understanding for any kind of learning preference.

 12) You think that puns are the lowest form of humor.

 Well, you’ve got us on this one.
-If you can’t stomach puns – if you really can’t get past them – you’re probably going to hate Math-U-See.
+If you can’t stomach puns, you’re probably going to hate Math-U-See.
 But if you can ignore them, we think you’ll find that Math-U-See is an engaging, flexible, effective math curriculum that will equip your student to succeed in math and build curiosity to become a lifelong learner.
-You never know, you may even learn to love puns…or at least forgive us for them.
+You never know, you may even learn to love puns…or at least forgive us for them